-If you make this healthy chili, please be sure to leave a comment and/or give this recipe a rating!
+If you make this Healthy Slow Cooker Turkey and White Bean Chili, please be sure to leave a comment and/or give this recipe a rating!
 Above all, I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to also tag me on Instagram!
 Looking through the photos of recipes you all have made is my favorite!

 Healthy Slow Cooker Turkey and White Bean Chili

-Nothing beats a slowly simmered chili on a cold October day.
 Made with ground turkey, bell peppers, smoky chipotle peppers, white beans, and served with sharp cheddar cheese and avocado.
-This bowl of chili is a hearty, healthy & cozy dinner that you can feel good about eating.
+A feel-good, hearty, healthy and cozy dinner.

 - 1 tablespoon extra virgin olive oil

 - 2 chipotle peppers in adobo, finely chopped (use 1 pepper for less heat)

 - 2 teaspoons ground cumin

 - 1 teaspoon ground cinnamon

 - 1 1/2 teaspoons salt